rust-lang/book/2018-edition/src/ch11-03-test-organization.md

 We’ve added `use adder` at the top of the code, which we didn’t need in the unit tests.
-The reason is that each test in the `tests` directory is a separate crate, so we need to bring our library into each test crate's scope.
+The reason is that each test in the `tests` directory is a separate crate, so we need to bring our library into each test crate’s scope.

 We don’t need to annotate any code in *tests/integration_test.rs* with `#[cfg(test)]`.
 Cargo treats the `tests` directory specially and compiles files